-The cost of the service will be £42 per year.
+The cost of the service will be £44 per bin, this year.
 No concessions will be available.Close

 You do not need to contact us to opt-out.Close

-Yes, each additional bin will be charged at £40 per year per bin.
+Yes, each additional bin will be charged at £44 per bin, this year.
 There is no limit on the number of bins residents can have.Close

 When you pay to receive a garden waste collection your property details will be added to a collection round and given to a collection crew.
 You will be sent a garden waste sticker to place on your bin.
 This will identify that you have paid for the year.
-Bins will not be emptied if the stickers are not clearly visible to our staff and your property details are not on the collection rounds.Close
+Bins will not be emptied if the stickers are not clearly visible to our staff.Close

 Yes, you can share your bin with a neighbour if you wish.
 The bin will be charged to one resident and will be collected from that property only.Close

 You can sign up to receive the service at any point during the year.
 The annual charge runs from 1 July until 30 June each year.
 If you sign up part way through the year you will be charged a quarterly pro-rata amount until the end of June.Close

 Yes, you can sign up and pay for the new service at any time.
 Once you have paid for the new service the council will arrange for the delivery of a garden waste bin.
 There will be no delivery charge as you have not had a garden waste bin collected within the last year.Close

 Alternatives to paying for garden waste collection

 Yes, you can continue to take your garden waste to any of Wiltshire Council's household recycling centres free of charge.
 Please check the opening hours of your nearest household recycling centre before visiting.Close